 You're engaged and you're planning for your wedding.
 You're talking about it with a friend.
-You're discussing different creative wedding ideas with her, but you don't really care about doing anything creative.
-You say:
+You're discussing different creative wedding ideas with her.
+You would like something a little more classic, so you say this.

 I'm fine with a traditional ceremony.